DDanDev/coin-change-calculator/readme.md

 Currently in browser's console only.
 Call function makeChange(total).

 Next tasks:
-1- add HTML input and results
-2- reduce javascript redundancy with only one function for all coin values instead of one for each type of coin.
+1- reduce javascript redundancy with only one function for all coin values instead of one for each type of coin.